Demi Rose Stuns In Barely-There Bra On A Bed

 “Omg okay nah girl!
 Cuddle bears are for anyone at any age,” exclaimed another devotee.

 The model also stunned in her update from yesterday, that time showcasing her underboob in a tiny, neon orange crop top.
 It had a high collar with small sleeves, and read “Over it,” in the front.
 She also wore a pair of tiny thong bikini bottoms with extremely high straps.
-She was photographed from above and her dog cuddled up beside her in the right side of the frame.
+She was photographed from above and her dog cuddled up beside her on the right side of the frame.
 Demi raised her left hand to play with her hair.